aodhanlutetiae/dj_recsys/reading.md

 # reading list for data journalists, with notes

-*This reading list is slowly being commented since it gathers together very disparate material.
-There are press articles, computer science textbooks, research articles, journalism case studies and more.
+*This reading list concentrates on YouTube and recommender systems, with some items on how journalists can investigate black boxes and recommenders outside of YouTube.
+It is slowly being commented since it gathers together very disparate material; there are press articles, computer science textbooks, research articles, journalism case studies and more.
 So review the commentary to see if you can find what you need*

 *[Back to main page](https://aodhanlutetiae.github.io/dj_recsys/)*